The faculty in the Mechatronics and Manufacturing Group includes professors who research everything from production engineering to robotics.

 Dr. Ryozo Nagamune — Robust and Optimal Control

-Current Projects: Modeling and system identification, model validation and simplification, controller and estimator design, analysis and implementation, and related optimization and computational algorithms, and in control applications, hard disk drive servo, machine-tool servo, MEMS control, and robotics.
+Current Projects: Modeling and system identification, model validation and simplification, controller and estimator design, analysis and implementation, and related optimization and computational algorithms, control applications, wind turbine control, automotive engine control, machine-tool servo, MEMS control, and hard disk drive servo.

 Dr. Robert N. Rohling — Robotics, Medical Imaging

-Current Projects: New acquisition techniques for ultrasounds, navigating large amounts of medical data and images in a timely manner, and calibration of robotic systems and surgical applications.
+Current Projects: New acquisition techniques for ultrasound, navigating large amounts of medical data and images in a timely manner, and calibration of robotic systems and surgical applications.

 Dr. Farrokh Sassani — Manufactuing, Automation